Charity of the My Little Pony: Friendship Is Magic fandom: Brony Thank You Fund

 The Brony Thank You Fund, originally established in 2012 to create a fan-funded advertisement thanking the show's creators, became a foundational charitable organization of the fandom.
 After exceeding its initial fundraising goal, the organization redirected surplus funds to Toys For Tots and subsequently incorporated as a formal non-profit organization in New Hampshire.
 The organization achieved 501(c)(3) status under United States law, becoming the first media-related fandom to achieve this designation.
 In December 2013, the Fund donated $50,000 to endow an animation scholarship in perpetuity at the California Institute of the Arts.

 Community efforts

 Michael Morones

-In January 2014, 11-year-old Michael Morones of North Carolina attempted suicide after being bullied by his schoolmates for watching the show.
+In January 2014, 11-year-old Michael Morones of North Carolina attempted suicide after being bullied by his schoolmates for liking the show.
 His subsequent hospitalization spurred a significant response from the brony community, including members of the show's cast and crew.
 They launched a charity drive to assist with medical expenses and establish a non-profit organization dedicated to fighting bullying.
 Within a week, these efforts raised over $48,000, and exceeded $72,000 within a month.
 Thousands of bronies showed their support for Morones by getting My Little Pony tattoos.
 Morones, whose suicide attempt left him in a vegetative state, died on October 27, 2021, at the age of 19.